Strava Feed Widget for Website. No-code - Poper

 Gear reviewers and athlete-influencers

-Back every gear review with the actual ride or run you tested it on.
-Route maps and elevation profiles add the credibility a sponsored YouTube video alone cannot.
+Back a gear review with the actual ride or run you tested it on.
+Activity stats add credibility to the story without adding another media embed.

 Race and event organizers